Particular/docs.particular.net/Content/Servicepulse/how-to-configure-endpoints-for-monitoring.md

 ---
-title: HOWTO: Configure endpoints for monitoring by ServicePulse
+title: HOWTO Configure endpoints for monitoring by ServicePulse
 summary: Steps to configure endpoints to be monitored by ServicePulse
 tags:
 - ServicePulse